-- Our primary objective is the long-term growth of free cash flow per share.
-To achieve this objective, the company's strategy is comprised of having a great business model, a disciplined approach to capital allocation and a focus on efficiency. - The company's business model is designed around four sustainable competitive advantages that in combination put us in a unique class of companies.
+• Our primary objective is the long-term growth of free cash flow per share.
+To achieve this objective, the company's strategy is comprised of having a great business model, a disciplined approach to capital allocation and a focus on efficiency.

+- The company's business model is designed around four sustainable competitive advantages that in combination, provide tangible benefits and are difficult to replicate.
 These advantages include (i) a strong foundation of manufacturing and technology, (ii) a broad portfolio of analog and embedded processing products, (iii) the reach of our market channels and (iv) diversity and longevity of our products, markets and customer positions.
-In 2020, the company continued to strengthen and leverage these advantages. - The company's strategic focus is on analog and embedded processing products sold into six end markets: industrial, automotive, personal electronics, communications equipment, enterprise systems and other.
-While all end markets represent good opportunities, the company places additional strategic emphasis on designing and selling those products into the industrial and automotive markets, which we believe represent the best growth opportunities.
-In 2020, the company continued the disciplined allocation of R&D spending to strengthen its product portfolio, building on the existing foundation for near- and long-term results. - TI's broad analog and embedded processing product portfolio includes tens of thousands of products, with more products added each year, offering strong differentiation and longevity.
-In 2020, greater than 90 percent of TI's revenue came from Analog and Embedded Processing semiconductors. - We believe the industrial and automotive markets represent the best growth opportunity for the industry for the foreseeable future because of the increasing semiconductor content in these markets.
-In 2020, approximately 57 percent of TI's revenue came from industrial and automotive markets. - TI's revenue continues to come from a diverse base of thousands of applications.
-This is an intentional strategy that prevents dependence on a single market, customer or product. - In 2020, the company made progress in building closer, direct relationships with its customers to further strengthen and extend its reach of market channels.
-To enable this transition, the company has made multi-year investments in its sales and applications team, TI.com, business processes, logistics and distribution channel changes.
-In 2020, the company accelerated these efforts, with the percent of direct business growing from 37% in 2019 to 48% in 2020, including ending the year with 63% of revenue direct in December 2020.
-TI's reach of market channels provides access to more customers and more of their design projects, leading to the opportunity to sell more TI products into each design, and also provides better insight and knowledge of customers' needs and design trends. - TI's in-house capability to manufacture high volumes of Analog semiconductors on 300-millimeter wafers remains a competitive advantage due to the inherent cost advantage associated with 300-millimeter technology versus prior generation.
-This cost advantage is the result of more chips being produced per wafer, thereby improving margins and cash generation.
-In 2020, the company began construction of its third 300-millimeter wafer fabrication facility, located in Richardson, Texas. - In total, the committee determined that TI's strategic position was strengthened by management's decisions and actions in 2020.
+In 2021, the company continued investing to strengthen and leverage these advantages for the long-term. - The company's strategic focus is on analog and embedded processing products sold into six end markets: industrial, automotive, personal electronics, communications equipment, enterprise systems and other.
+In 2021, the company continued the disciplined allocation of R&D spending to strengthen its product portfolio, building on the existing foundation for near- and long-term results. - TI's broad analog and embedded processing product portfolio includes tens of thousands of products, with more products added each year, offering strong differentiation and longevity.
+In 2021, greater than 90% of TI's revenue came from analog and embedded processing semiconductors. - The company places additional strategic emphasis on designing and selling products into the industrial and automotive markets, which it believes represent the best growth opportunity because of the increasing semiconductor content in these markets.
+In 2021, approximately 62% of TI's revenue came from industrial and automotive markets. - TI's revenue continues to come from a diverse base of thousands of applications.
+This is an intentional strategy that prevents dependence on a single market, customer or product. - TI's in-house capability to manufacture semiconductors remains a competitive advantage by providing lower costs and greater control of the supply chain.
+In 2021, TI continued to invest to strengthen its competitive advantage in manufacturing and technology as part of the company's long-term capacity planning.
+For example, the company continued construction of its new 300-millimeter wafer fabrication facility in Richardson, Texas and purchased its fourth 300-millimeter wafer fabrication facility in Lehi, Utah.
+In addition, the company announced plans to begin construction in 2022 on its next two 300-millimeter wafer fabs in Sherman, Texas. - In 2021, the company continued to make progress in building closer, direct relationships with its customers to further strengthen and extend its reach of market channels.
+The company continues to build on multi-year investments in its sales and applications team, TI.com, business processes and logistics to build closer direct relationships with its customers The company's percent of direct semiconductor revenue grew from 35% in 2019 to 64% in 2021.
+In addition, the company continued to invest in TI.com, delivering additional customer convenience for online sales.
+TI's reach of market channels provides access to more customers and more of their design projects, leading to the opportunity to sell more TI products into each design, and also provides better insight and knowledge of customers' needs and design trends. - In total, the committee determined that TI's strategic position was strengthened by management's decisions and actions in 2021.